A monoidal Grothendieck construction for $\infty$-categories: The metacosmic monoidal Grothendieck construction

 One checks similarly that the canonical natural transformation from above, in terms of functors, and evaluated at $(F,G)$ is the canonical morphism $(\alpha\times\beta)_!(F\times G)\to \alpha_!
 F\times \beta_!
 G$.

-But this is an equivalence, because left Kan extensions are pointwise ($\Cat$ is cocomplete) so that the canonical morphism from above is pointwise of the form: and the comma categories appearing in the indexing of these colimits are equivalent: the canonical functor is an equivalence.
+But this is an equivalence, because left Kan extensions are pointwise ($\Cat$ is cocomplete) so that the canonical morphism from above is pointwise of the form: and the comma categories appearing in the indexing of these colimits are equivalent: the canonical functor is an equivalence - here, we use that for any $C\in\Cat$, $C\times -$ commutes with colimits to reduce to a comparison between indexing categories.
 This concludes the proof. \end{proof} \begin{rmk} It is likely that one could also give a proof without using the straightening/unstraightening equivalence, but using a description of left Kan extensions at the level of coCartesian fibrations.
 Such a description is not hard to guess using the description of left Kan extensions in terms of comma categories (and the description of colimits in terms of localizations) and one can most likely prove it using \cite{gepnerhaugsengnik}.
+Namely, the guess is that if $\alpha: \C_0\to C_1$ is a functor and $f:\E_0\to \C_0$ a coCartesian fibration classifying $F:\C_0\to \Cat$, then the coCartesian fibration classifying the left Kan extension $\alpha_!
+F$ is classified by $(\E_0\times_{\C_1}\Fun(\Delta^1,\C_1))[W^{-1}]$ where $W$ is the class of maps whose projection to $\E_0$ is $f$-coCartesian (this is supposed to represent the pointwise formula for left Kan extensions, using the way colimits in $\Cat$ are computed).

-The description that one gets this way is clearly stable under products. \end{rmk} We use proposition \ref{prop : cocartcart} to define a lax symmetric monoidal structure on $\C\mapsto \coCart_\C$: \begin{defn} Let $\C\mapsto \coCart_\C$ denote the functor $\Cat\to \widehat{\Cat}$ classified by $\coCart\to \Cat$.\footnote{One can compare this functoriality to the one used in \cite[Appendix A]{gepnerhaugsengnik}, by observing that our contravariant functoriality is a subfunctor of $\Cat_{/\C}$, just like the one from that paper.
+The description that one gets this way is clearly stable under products. \pend\end{rmk} We use \Cref{prop : cocartcart} to define a lax symmetric monoidal structure on $\C\mapsto \coCart_\C$: \begin{defn} Let $\C\mapsto \coCart_\C$ denote the functor $\Cat\to \widehat{\Cat}$ classified by $\coCart\to~\Cat$.\footnote{One can compare this functoriality to the one used in \cite[Appendix A]{gepnerhaugsengnik}, by observing that our contravariant functoriality is a subfunctor of $\Cat_{/\C}$, just like the one from that paper.
 In other words, the functorality described just here is obtained from the one in that paper by taking left adjoints.
 We will not need this fact. }